vojtechruz/vojtechruzicka-blog/src/posts/java-by-comparison-book-review/index.md

 As a senior developer, you may not lear much yourself, but the book is a great resource when mentoring other or when doing code review.
 You can just point them to a specific item when reviewing their code.

+The book works with Java 8, so it does not really matter if you're not familar with all the newer versions of Java.

 ## Contents
+The book consists of 70 items divided into 9 chapters.

+The first two chapters cover basic Java constructs such as iteration, conditions, enums, constants and more.
+Generally how to write cleaner code, which is less error prone and easier to understand.

+The third chapter covers comments.
+It will guide you through which comments are useless and do more harm thank good.
+Then what should be commented and how.
+On the top of that, some JavaDoc specific advice.

+The fourth chapter is dedicated to naming.
+It is very important to make sure your code is readable and easy to understand.
+And of course, as we know, "There are only two hard things in Computer Science: cache invalidation and naming things.".

+The fifth chapter is focused on excepting handling.

+The sixth chapter covers unit testing with JUnit 5.
+I was pleasantly surprised to see a topic like this in the book as it is not part of the core Java, but of course, it is very important nonetheless.
+And it is nice to show to beginners early on that testing is important.

+The next chapter describes object oriented design.
+The topic is so broad that this book cannot meaningfully cover it on just a few pages.

+Lambda expressions and streams are the topic of the eight chapter.
+It is a nice introuction to the topic with several useful good practices.

+The last chapter breaks the usual format and offers taste of other development areas, which you will encounter in thereal world.
+There is static code analysis, continous integration, team collaboration, logging, concurrency and more.
+If you already have some work experience, it may not be anything new.
+But it offers a nice intro to the real world development if you are still preparing for your first job.

 ## Conclusion
 I really enjoyed this book and I with I had a book like this when I was starting with Java.
 It can be a great resource early in your career.
 It is easy to read, short, easy to understand and can be a good book to read before more heavy-weight titles such as Effective Java or Clean Code, which can be intimidating and harder to grasp when you are just starting.